Ranan Lurie: Biography

 Lurie's first mission was to protect Israel's "bottleneck" (the narrowest stretch of land between the sea and Jordanian Tulkarm) his original unit swelled to five hundred warriors (which now included tanks, anti-tank guns mounted on jeeps, a battery of Howitzer guns, a reserve company of Technion students as well as a company of army engineers.)
 After 36 hours of suffering heavy shelling he switched his force to attack-mode and conquered Tulkarm from the North.

 Then he received a direct order from General Uzi Narkiss, commander of The Central Command "To storm as far as possible in the direction of Nablus with the intent of reaching the Ramin Junction within ninety minutes - and make a bold sweep that will hopefully expose the Egyptian/Iraqi commandos that were trying to introduce toxic gas to the front lines."
 In this mission, Lurie confronted the Egyptian commandos and the Arab Legion.
 He and his now tiny force pin-pointed the placing of the gas-equipped Egyptian commandos, and after eliminating them through fierce face-to-face battle, discovered the dreading skull & bones gas symbols on the cans available already for action.
 His escapades then were reported by the international media and lectured at West Point.

-At the end of the war he gained a different kind of world attention when he refused to deport the Palestinian inhabitants of the town of Anabta to Jordan, risking a court martial which would have involved Prime Minister Levi Eshkol Lurie's friend.
-After meeting with Ranan the prime minister's friend Minister of Defense Moshe Dayan was instructed "to return immediately all the exiled Palestinian inhabitants and rebuild any of their destroyed homes".
-Defense Minister Dayan followed the order.